-LG Gram laptop line-up for 2023 revealed, includes Ultraslim model
+LG Gram laptop line-up for 2023 revealed, includes UltraSlim model

-(Pocket-lint) - LG has unveiled its 2023 line of Gram notebooks, including two brand new models, the Gram UltraSlim and Gram Style.
+LG has unveiled its 2023 line of Gram notebooks, including two brand new models, the Gram UltraSlim and Gram Style.

 The Gram UltraSlim, as you might have guessed, is the brand's thinnest Gram laptop to date.